pschmitt/hass-rename-entities/README.md

 - `${SLUG_PREFIX}`: The "slugified" version of the prefix provided using the `-p` or `--prefix` flag.
 - `${SLUG_PLATFORM}`: The "slugified" version of the platform to which the entity belongs.

+> [!NOTE]
-Remember that "slugification" is a process that transforms a string into a URL-friendly format by replacing spaces with underscores, converting all letters to lowercase, and removing special characters.
+> Remember that "slugification" is a process that transforms a string into a
+> URL-friendly format by replacing spaces with underscores,
+> converting all letters to lowercase, and removing special characters.
-It helps avoiding to attempt to set invalid entity id names.
+> It helps avoiding to attempt to set invalid entity id names.

 The default format is the following: